 - Pin 1: TXD2 Second Serial Asynchronous Output.
 Electrically identical to TXD1. (not used) - Pin 2: RXD2 Second Serial Asynchronous Input.
 Electrically identical to RXD1.
-This input may be used to receive serial differential GPS data formatted per "RTCM Recommended Standards For Differential Navstar GPS Service, Version 2.0" (see Section 4 for more details).
-May also be used for baud rate selection. - Pin 3: PPS One-Pulse-Per-Second Output.
+This input may be used to receive serial differential GPS data formatted per "RTCM Recommended Standards For Differential Navstar GPS Service, Version 2.0" (see Section 4 for more details). - Pin 3: PPS One-Pulse-Per-Second Output.
 Typical voltage rise and fall times are 300 nSec.
 Impedence is 250 ohms.
 Open circuit output voltage is 0V and 5V.
-Format is a 10% high pulse at a 1Hz rate.
+Format is a 1 uS high pulse at a 1Hz rate.
 Rising edge is synchronized to the start of each GPS second.
 This output will provide a nominal 700 mV p-p signal into a 50 Ohm load.
 The pulse time measured at the 50% voltage point will be about 50 nSec earlier with a 50 Ohm load than with no load.

 - Pin 4: TXD1 First Serial Asynchronous Output.
 RS-232 compatible electrical specification.
 This output normally provides serial data which is formatted per "NMEA 0183, Version 2.0".
 Switchable to 1200, 2400, 4800 and 9600 BAUD.
 This output functions in parallel with pin 12. - Pin 5: RXD1 First Serial Asynchronous Input.
 RS-232 compatible with maximum input voltage range -25 < V < 25.
-This input may be used to receive serial initialization/configuration data, as specified in Section 4.1.
-May also be used for baud rate selection. - Pin 6: RESET External Reset Input.
+This input may be directly connected to standard 5Vdc CMOS logic.
+The minimum low signal voltage requirement is 0.8V, and the maximum high signal voltage requirement is 2.4V.
+Maximum load impedance is 3K ohms.
+This input may be used to receive serial initialization/configuration data, as specified in Section 4.1. - Pin 6: RESET External Reset Input.
 Inactive if not connected or less than 0.5V.
 Active if greater than 2.5V.
 Typical switch point is 0.9V @ 4 μA.
-Input impedence is 100K Ohms.
+Input impedance is 100K Ohms.
 A connection to this pin is optional. - Pin 7: VAUX Optional External Backup Power Connection.
 Not required if onboard battery is installed.
 On-board battery capacity is 180 mA hour.
 Typical current requirement is 50 μA.
-If used, a 4VDC to 33VDC power source is required. - Pin 8: GND Power and Signal Ground - Pin 9: NC Do NOT connect this pin on the GPS 20. - Pin 10: VCC Regulated +5V ±5%, 200mA (maximum).
-When reset, current is typically 70 mA.
-Typical operating current is 170 mA.
+If used, a 4VDC to 33VDC power source is required. - Pin 8: GND Power and Signal Ground - Pin 9: NC Do NOT connect this pin on the GPS 25. - Pin 10: VCC Regulated +5V ±5%, 350 mA (maximum).
+When reset, current is typically 180 mA.
+Typical operating current is 220 mA.
 A well regulated, filtered and transient protected 5V power source is required.
-Transients, over voltages or reverse voltages will damage the GPS 20 circuitry.
-Inexpensive 3 terminal linear regulators may be used to make suitable supplies, but any supply should be tested before connecting it to the sensor board. - Pin 11: NC Do NOT connect this pin on GPS 20. - Pin 12: NMEA NMEA compatible output.
-This output provides serial data which is formatted per "NMEA 0183, Version 2.0".
-Switchable to 1200, 2400, 4800 and 9600 BAUD.
-This transmitter functions in parallel with pin 8.
+Transients, over voltages or reverse voltages will damage the GPS 25 circuitry.
+Inexpensive 3 terminal linear regulators may be used to make suitable supplies, but any supply should be tested before connecting it to the sensor board. - Pin 11: NC Do NOT connect this pin on GPS 25. - Pin 12: NMEA NMEA 0183, Version 1.5 electrical specification compatible serial output.
+This output is also CMOS compatible with a no load voltage swing of 0.2Vdc to 4.8Vdc.
+This output normally provides ASCII sentences formatted per "NMEA 0183, Version 2.0".
+User selectable baud rates of 1200, 2400, 4800, and 9600 are available.
+The data output on this pin is identical to the data output on pin 4.